-- Current Conditions.
-Describe the current habitat types and conditions on the property.
-Include a determination of protected natural resources found on the site based on either aerial photo interpretation or, if available and applicable, a wetland delineation.
+- Include a determination of protected natural resources found on the site based on either aerial photo interpretation, site visits, or, if available and applicable, a wetland delineation.
 Describe the current use of the property (e.g., any structures, improvements, trails) and the land use activities in the area surrounding the property (e.g., residential, forest management, commercial, agriculture, recreation, etc.).
 Describe existing buffers on protected resources on the project site, and the degree to which they protect or support identified resource functions and ecological connectivity to other conservation areas or undeveloped large blocks of habitat.
 Describe the extent of invasive species, if known, and the degree to which they threaten aquatic resources on the project site.
 Include a map that shows all resources and any existing structures or improvements on the property.
 Include photographs as appropriate, especially for restoration/enhancement projects. - Level of Threat.
 Describe the level and type of threats of destruction or adverse modification to the aquatic resources that the site may have experienced and/or could experience if the property is not protected. - Proposed Future Conditions.
 Describe the proposed future condition of the property, the functional benefits and "functional lift" the project proposes to provide (use the following list as a guide), and any additional buffers on protected natural resources that will result beyond existing conditions described above.

-Freshwater & Coastal Functions Education/scientific value Groundwater recharge/discharge Floodflow alterations Shoreline/sediment stabilization Fish & shellfish habitat Retention of sediment/toxicants Nutrient removal/transformation Uniqueness/Heritage Production export Visual quality/aesthetics Recreation Wildlife habitat
+Freshwater & Coastal Wetland Functions and Values Education/scientific value Groundwater recharge/discharge Floodflow alterations Shoreline/sediment stabilization Fish & shellfish habitat Retention of sediment/toxicants Nutrient removal/transformation Uniqueness/Heritage Production export Visual quality/aesthetics Recreation Wildlife habitat

 - Proposed Compatible Uses.
-Describe any proposed active uses of the property, including forest management, habitat management or recreational activities, and indicate on a map where they would occur.
-Proposed active uses must not compromise the health or function of the natural resources that MNRCP is charged to protect, so their compatibility will be evaluated as part of the review process. - Restoration Work Plan.
+Describe any proposed active uses of the property, including timber harvesting, habitat management, or recreational activities, and indicate on a map where they would occur.
+Proposed active uses must not compromise the health or function of the natural resources that MNRCP is charged to protect, so their compatibility will be evaluated as part of the review process.
+Please specifically address whether timber harvesting or any forest management is proposed to occur on the property. - Riparian Buffer Management.
+Describe whether the project can meet the designated buffers around all aquatic resources as outlined in MNRCP's Riparian Habitat Management Guidelines (available at: http://mnrcp.org/about).
+As a compensatory mitigation program, MNRCP is striving for extra protection of wetlands and streams beyond the minimum regulatory requirements or agency recommendations.
+The Riparian Habitat Management Guidelines should be considered a minimum, and projects that cannot meet these guidelines may not be a good fit for MNRCP.
+If the project is unable to meet these guidelines, please explain why not and describe the buffers that can be achieved. - Restoration Work Plan.
 If restoration, enhancement, or creation is proposed, a restoration work plan following the MNRCP Restoration Work Plan Guidance will be required prior to release of approved funds.
 For the project proposal, include a detailed summary of restoration work proposed.
-Note that a complete work plan is not required to be submitted with the application.
-The complete work plan will be required after funds are awarded and will need to include an assessment of the local hydrology which demonstrates that the local hydrology will be sufficient to support the project and an assessment of likely project-related changes to the hydrology in the area.
-The complete work plan will also need to include the type and location of all soil disturbing activities and structures; a construction schedule; and a planting plan that includes a list of non-invasive, native species to be used; planting density; planting methods and schedule; and planting plan success criteria.
+Note that a complete work plan is not required to be submitted with the proposal.
+The complete work plan will be required after funds are awarded and will be reviewed by DEP and the Corps.
+The work plan will need to include an assessment of the local hydrology which demonstrates that the local hydrology will be sufficient to support the project.
+The complete work plan will also need to include the type and location of all soil disturbing activities and structures; a construction schedule; a planting plan, if applicable; performance standards; and a post-construction monitoring plan.
+Note that all restoration and enhancement projects are required to conduct at least 5 years of post-construction monitoring.